speedmax/h2o-php/README.md

  2. Use `require 'h2o/h2o.php'` in your php statement to include h2o library.
- 3. Below is a quick start code example to get your project jump-started.
+ 3. Below is a basic code example to get your project going.
- 3. Checkout example and specs if you are in the mood for exploration.
+ 3. Check out the *\example* and *\specs* dirs to see some of h2o's more interesting features in action.

 *templates/index.html*